dpayne/vim_configs/README.md

  ~/.local/share/nvim/site/pack/packer/start/packer.nvim
 ```

-Open up nvim and run
+ In a terminal run `nvim` and run the following commands one at a time.

 ```
 :PackerCompile